-Medicine is one of the fastest-growing specialties in hospitals in the United States, with over 50,000 hospitalists.
+Medicine is one of the fastest-growing specialties in hospitals of United States, with over 50,000 hospitalists.
 A hospitalist can practice in both post-acute care (PAC) and hospitals.
 Medical Billing and Coding for hospitalized patients is a demanding task for hospitalists.
-On the other hand, it is easier for practitioners cared for by practitioners from several disciplines, such as outpatients.
+On the other hand, it is easy for practitioners cared for by practitioners from several disciplines, such as outpatients.

 The Centers for Medicare & Medicaid Services (CMS) authorized a new dedicated billing codes for hospitalists, an essential step toward recognizing hospital medicine.
 As the payment system shifts from fee-for-service to quality-based, this code aims to ensure hospitals are adequately reimbursed and revalued.
-Here are some of the main elements for hospital Medical Billing and Coding.
+Here are some of the main elements for hospital Medical Billing and Coding hospitalists should know!

 The paperwork of the initial hospital visit has three key elements.
 Medical decision-making, physical examination, and history are the components.
 To avoid down-coding, the physician should ensure extensive documentation of patients’ and others’ histories and systems, such as a family history.